emalyvatne/emalyvatne.github.io/content/post/2025-05-17-schedule-optimization/index.md

 projects: []
 ---

 Managing and mitigating the negative effects of long-haul travel is a timely challenge facing collegiate athletics departments.
-This was particularly evident to me when I was watching the women's tennis NCAA tournament draw in the spring.
+This was particularly evident to me when I was watching the women's tennis NCAA tournament draw back in the spring.
 There were a remarkable number of teams that had to travel what I perceived to be substantial distances for their first round matches.
 It did not appear to me that the optimal set of match-ups was identified to minimize the distance traveled while maintaining the appropriateness (e.g., in terms of RPI or other indicators of competitive level) of the two teams competing.
 Ultimately, this is one of a few examples I can think of where a scheduling and route optimization data science problem would be relevant.

 While building a 64-team NCAA women's tennis tournament would be a fun project, it would likely take quite a bit of bandwidth and computational power.
 I thought it would be good to start to demonstrate a simpler example of a scheduling and route optimization problem.
-To do this, I decided to start by taking the 2025 Big Ten football schedule and try to identify the route someone would need to take to visit every Big Ten football stadium for a home game while minimizing the total distance traveled.
+To do this, I decided to start by taking the 2025 Big Ten football schedule and try to identify the route someone would need to take to visit every Big Ten football stadium for a home game while minimizing the total distance traveled when traveling from where I am: Columbus, Ohio

 The full project and the code to do all of the subsequently described web-scraping, cleaning, and analysis can be found at my github: https://github.com/emalyvatne/bigtenfootball_routeoptimization